§ 7501 Definitions.

 § 7508 Precautions against spread of disease.

-After inspection of infected bees, equipment or appliances, the State Apiarist or inspector shall, before leaving the premises, take such measures as shall prevent the spread of the disease by infected material adhering to his or her person or clothing or to any equipment or appliances used by him or her which may have come in contact with infected material.
+After inspection of infected bees, equipment or appliances, the State Apiarist or inspector shall take such measures as shall prevent the spread of the disease by infected material adhering to his or her person or clothing or to any equipment or appliances used by him or her which may have come in contact with infected material.

 § 7509 Movement of bees, equipment or appliances from infected apiary.

-No person shall sell, barter or give away, accept, receive or transport any bees, equipment or appliances from an apiary known to be affected with a bee disease, mite infested or Africanized honeybee, without the consent in writing of the State Apiarist, until all colonies in the apiary have been inspected by the State Apiarist or the bee inspector and the disease, mite or Africanized honeybee found, in his or her judgment, to be eradicated.
+No person shall sell, barter or give away, accept, receive or transport any bees, equipment or appliances from an apiary known to be affected with a bee disease, mite infest ation, exotic mite or Africanized honey bee, without the consent in writing of the State Apiarist, until colonies in the apiary have been inspected by the State Apiarist or the bee inspector and the disease, mite infestation, exotic mite or Africanized honey bee found, in his or her judgment, to be controlled or eradicated.

 § 7510 Importation of bees or used bee equipment or appliances.